-Independent’s Moscow reporter has data leaked online while covering electons
+Independent’s Moscow reporter has data leaked online while covering elections

 The Independent’s Moscow correspondent has had his personal data leaked on the internet in “an apparent act of intimidation” by local authorities while he was covering elections this week.

-British journalist Oliver Carroll went to a polling station in the suburb of Osinovo on Saturday, an area that he describes as a “sensitive election patch”.
+British journalist Oliver Carroll went to a polling station on Saturday in the suburb of Osinovo, an area 450 miles east of Moscow, that he describes as a “sensitive election patch”.

-The polling station, on the border between regional capital Kazan and rural Tatarstan “is in a sweet spot for possible election manipulations,” he says.
+The polling station, on the border between regional capital Kazan and rural Tatarstan, “is in a sweet spot for possible election manipulations” as polling stations in Tatarstan “are where the Kremlin’s majorities are traditionally made,” he says.

 While reporting, he was alerted to a “series of alarming social media posts” about himself.